 Y A C E ( ? )

 In this question type you are asked to insert the next letter or letters into the series.
 Writing out the alphabet very quickly can be very helpful.
 The "series questions" in book 4 are more demanding and may involve 2 or even 3 letter combinations.
-A good knowledge of the alphabet is essential and this downloadable help sheet will help you to teach your child about completing this question type quickly and with accuracy.
+A good knowledge of the alphabet is essential and will help pupils complete this question type quickly and with accuracy.

-There are other questions checking your child’s knowledge of synonyms – words with similar meanings.
-This question expects that your child will have a wide vocabulary and their vocabulary will be increased by reading widely across a wide selection of diverse texts.
-We have a help sheet that sets out in a systematic manner one way to do this type of question.
+There are other questions checking your pupils' knowledge of synonyms – words with similar meanings.
+This question expects that your class will have a wide vocabulary and their vocabulary will be increased by reading widely across a wide selection of diverse texts.

 16, 24, 20, 28, 24 (____________)